qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 * Add one or more large layers and zoom to a specific view before drawing
 * Any combination of the above

-Checking the \checkbox{Render} box enables rendering and causes an immediate refresh of the map canvas.
+Checking the |checkbox| Render box enables rendering and causes an immediate refresh of the map canvas.

 .. _`label_settinglayer`: